EllAchE/nba_tipoff/PREDICTION_MARKET_README.md

 - Find api calls made on different sites to retrieve odds [(as done here)](src/live_data/live_odds_retrieval.py), but much more optimally
 - fuzzy string matching to find candidate pairs https://pypi.org/project/fuzzywuzzy/
 - retrieve across books and compare prices to see which spreads are narrowest
+- Value betting/modeling esoteric things (i.e. tipoffs).
+If the odds are expected to move cross market arbitrage may allow a proxy on something not even modeled by the exchanges (i.e. tip win probability)

 ### List of books